apollovideo/X-Fetcher/README.md

 # X-Fetcher
-X-Fetcher project for Berlin demo
+X-Fetcher project for Berlin demo.

+## Build/Run Notes
 The QT version is 5.10.1

-It's X64 project
+Default parameters are included in `demosettings.ini`.
+You may need to change them for your environment.
 Build instructions:

-Please copy demosettings.ini and libXmlRpc.a files to your build folder.

-Please download ffmpeg file for Linux and copy this file to  your build folder.
+For Linux, clone XmlRpc-Linux-X-Fetcher into .. because the Qt project uses a relative path.
+From that directory, run make to create libxmlrpc.a.
+Install ffmpeg (sudo apt-get install ffmpeg).

+Use qtcreator to build the program `X-Fetcher-Linux`.

+Run `X-Fetcher-Linux` without any command-line parameters.
+It expects to find `demosettings.ini` in its current directory.